FINTLabs/fint-model-test-utils/README.md

 It is also possible to send in a String containing the package name, if the test class and the model classes are not in the same package.
 2. The `create snapshots` test generates the json files.
 When calling create it will first remove all files in the `src/test/resources/snapshots` folder before generating new.
-The test is setup to only run when the system property `UPDATE_SNAPSHOT` is set.
+The test is setup to only run when the system property `UPDATE_SNAPSHOTS` is set.
 The return value from create is a boolean indicating if the snapshot file generation has succeeded.
 3. The `matches snapshots` test will match the snapshots and relation names for all model classes.